Kapalai Island Resort

 Kapalai Island Resort, Kapalai Island, Borneo

-Kapalai Island Resort is centred around an open restaurant, sundeck, and dive centre and offers tastefully decorated, spacious stilted chalets with large bathrooms and balconies looking out over the seemingly endless turquoise waters of the Celebes Sea.
+Kapalai Island Resort is centered around an open restaurant, sundeck, and dive center and offers tastefully decorated, spacious stilted chalets with large bathrooms and balconies looking out over the seemingly endless turquoise waters of the Celebes Sea.

 All rooms are fan cooled and have a refrigerator as well as tea and coffee making facilities.
 Although there is no air conditioning the large windows can be left open to allow sea breezes to cool the chalets naturally.
 There are no insects as the resort is built entirely over the sea and the rooms are certainly the most comfortable of Borneo's dive island properties.

 The resort is a 'water village' and is built on a sand bar located only a 15 minute boat ride from Sipadan.
 The accommodation comes with full board meals served in the friendly open-air restaurant and there is now internet access available (Wi-Fi at RM 35 per day or RM 20 for 30 minutes in the office).